kalavattam/2024_Sir2/work_fithic.md

 Change the current working directory to the one specified.

+change_dir() checks if a directory is provided (as an argument), exists, and is accessible, and then changes to it.

-Positional option:
+Positional argument:
   directory  The directory to change to

-Note:
-  change_dir() checks if a directory is provided (as an argument), exists, and is accessible, and then changes to it.
 EOM
     )